personafm/.github/profile/readme.md

 # Welcome to Persona.fm!

 Persona.fm is an open source web application that uses Last.fm data along with OpenAI's API to generate music personas for Last.fm users!
+While our main goal is to build and improve Persona.fm, we also aim to be a place that supports open-source contribution, especially for new contributors!

 ## Looking to contribute?